Chauncey Billups: Los Angeles Clippers (2011–2013)

 After his tenure with the Knicks came to an end, Billups became an unrestricted free agent.
 Many believed that a contender like the Miami Heat or the Los Angeles Lakers would end up acquiring Billups.
-However, on December 12, 2011, the Los Angeles Clippers claimed Billups off waivers.
+However, on December 12, 2011, the Los Angeles Clippers claimed him off waivers.
 Billups indicated that he did not want to be picked up by a team that was not contending for a championship and said he would retire if he was, pushing the NBA to warn him and his agent that he would be "in breach of his contract" if he did not show up.
 However, the Clippers ended up trading for the Hornets' superstar point guard Chris Paul two days later.
 After the Chris Paul trade, Billups said that he was happy to be with the Clippers, saying that "I think these guys are ready to take the next leap and hopefully I can help with that."

 Billups, a point guard, was moved into the shooting guard position, which he was still getting used to when he was injured.
 On February 7, 2012, an MRI revealed a tear in Billups's Achilles tendon, ending his season after only 20 game appearances.
 Billups helped the Clippers beat Miami, Oklahoma City, Orlando and the Los Angeles Lakers en route to a 19–9 start.

 On July 13, 2012, Billups re-signed with the Clippers on a one-year deal.
 He made his season debut on November 28, 2012, against the Minnesota Timberwolves.
 He was limited to only 22 games during the season because of various injuries, including a sore back and tendinitis in his left foot.

 On June 10, 2013, Billups received the inaugural Twyman–Stokes Teammate of the Year Award.
 He was humbled by the award and said, "For my name to be mentioned with [Jack Twyman], I really don't feel worthy, to be honest with you.
 It's kind of embarrassing."
 During the 2012–13 season, Billups averaged a new career high free-throw percentage.
 He became a free agent after the season.